ImAndromeda/AutoTCPDump-Discord/README.md

 * `max_packets`: The maximum number of packets to capture before stopping.
 * `attack_threshold`: The threshold for detecting a network attack.
 If the number of packets per second exceeds this threshold, the script will capture packets.
 * `capture_duration`: The duration of the packet capture in seconds.
 * `webhook_url`: The URL of the Discord webhook to send messages and packet captures to.
+This should ideally be moved to a configuration file for security purposes.

 # Customization

-The script can be customized in the following ways:
+The script can be customized in various ways:

 * Change the `interface` parameter to capture traffic on a different network interface.
-* Change the `dumpdir` parameter to store captured packet files in a different directory.
+* Modify the `dumpdir` parameter to store captured packet files in a different directory.
 * Adjust the `max_packets` and `capture_duration` parameters to capture more or less traffic.
-* Change the `attack_threshold` parameter to detect attacks with a different packet rate threshold.
+* Modify the `attack_threshold` parameter to detect attacks with a different packet rate threshold.
-* Modify the `log()` function to send notifications to different channels or services.
+* Customize the `log()` function to send notifications to different channels or services.
-* Add additional functionality to the script, such as analyzing captured packets or running other security tools.
+* Extend the script by adding more functionalities, like deeper packet analysis or integration with other security tools.